suchayarj/WhatsOnYourFace/README.md

 </p>

 There are total of 122 unique chemicals reported in this dataset.
-While most of the chemicals are reported less than 1%, *Titanium dioxide* comes up nearly 80% of all chemicals reported in this dataset, which is even higher than all of the other 121 chemicals combined!
+While most of the chemicals are reported less than 1%, *Titanium dioxide* peaks up to nearly 80% of all chemicals reported.

-- What I want to find out next is the primary categories that has the highest chemicals reported.
-To answer this, I group the data by the product ID and primary category and plo
+- What I want to explore next is the primary categories that has the highest chemicals reported.
+To answer this, I group the data by the product ID and primary category, and plot out a chart

 <p align="center">
   <img src="img/catcount.png">
 </p>

-From the chart above, the most reported category is Makeup Products (non-permanent) and least is baby products, which makes sense since it would be very unethical to put chemicals in the products for babies
+From the chart above, the most reported category is Makeup Products (non-permanent) and the least is baby products category, which makes sense since it would be extremely unethical to put harmful chemicals in the products for babies

 - After determining the highest reported chemical and category, I am interested to find out if *Titanium Dioxide* is also highest reported chemical across all primary categories